nikitavoloboev/data/docs/looking-back/2023/2023-january.md

 The monthly 127 I have to pay is mandated health insurance which I don't have money nor income for. 😿

-I've learned to live frugally over past year.
-Only buy basics, just drink water.
-Learned to make nice fried eggs over this time.
-I learned the trick of dropping the egg on the pan itself as it's heating to save time.
-In few times I have money for avocado I love to make toasts too with the eggs.
+Thankful to my parents that I'm not homeless at least.
+I try to find happiness in smallest of things as I've learned to live frugally over past year.
+Only buy essential foods whilst drinking water or tea.

+I mostly currently only eat fried eggs with some bread + feta cheese and tomatoes.
+And rarely avocados as they do cost a lot of money.
 Cherish those moments.

-I also am waiting for winter to end finally.
-I live in a house with my family and we don't have money for heating so it does get quite cold.
-Cold enough that you can't type properly on computers.
-Soon it will be over, I hope.

-What's fascinating is that despite how bad things can get in life, it's still not enough to lose hope.
-I had my share of [depression](../../health/depression.md).
-Sometimes thinking I won't make it and would rather [die](../../life/death.md) than suffer more.
-But I've learned that giving up is the last thing you should do.
-You should always strive to get out of the hole you're in, no matter how difficult or lost it might feel.
+I've learned to make nice fried eggs over this time.
+I use this trick of dropping the egg on the pan itself as I fry the eggs separately.
+Saves on some time and is even fun to do I found.

+This winter has been cold and as I don't have money for heating, it's often hard to even do anything on computers as the hands get too cold to type anything.
+Few more months of this and that should be okay though, if I can make it.

+One thing that stops me from going fully [depressed](../../health/depression.md) and losing hope for future is that I've felt this feeling of complete loss of hope before.
+I remember wanting to just [die](../../life/death.md) and end it rather than suffer more.
+But eventually things improved even if slightly.
+So I try to keep that in mind whenever things get tough or even painful.
+Hope is a powerful thing if you truly believe it.

-On this note, I am trying my best to get new [LA](https://github.com/learn-anything/learn-anything) deployed before I physically won't be able to do anything.
+On this note, I am trying hard to get new [LA](https://github.com/learn-anything/learn-anything) deployed.
+It's exciting project and I hope once it's released, it will be something that people will be willing to pay money for.
+Will celebrate with getting my sister a computer and some fancy food. ♥️

 In other less depressive news, [The Last of Us](https://trakt.tv/shows/the-last-of-us) is a great show.
 The third episode was [touching](https://www.youtube.com/watch?v=tTI4a4Da74o).